KnetML/Knet-the-Julia-dope/README.md

 ## Dependencies

-To run these notebooks, you'll want to install [Julia](https://github.com/JuliaLang/julia) and add all the required packages that we will use throughout this tutorial.
-Fortunately, after installing Julia this is very easy with the command `Pkg.add('PackageName.jl')`.
+To run these notebooks, you'll want to install [Julia](https://github.com/JuliaLang/julia) and add all the required packages (this is done automatically for you at the start of every notebook) that we will use throughout this tutorial.
+Fortunately, after installing Julia this is very easy with the command `Pkg.add('PackageName')`.
 You'll also want to install [IJulia](https://github.com/JuliaLang/IJulia.jl), a Julia kernel for Jupyter.

 ## Table of contents